bloombloombloom/Bloom/src/TargetController/README.md

  */

-// Obtain info on the target's "ADC0" peripheral const auto& adcPerDescriptor = targetDescriptor.getPeripheralDescriptor("adc0");
+// Obtain info on the target's "ADC0" peripheral const auto& adcPerDescriptor = targetDescriptor.getPeripheralDescriptor("adc0"); // The "adc0" argument is the peripheral key /**
-/**
  * - adcPerDescriptor.name <- the name of the peripheral
  * - adcPerDescriptor.getRegisterGroupDescriptor(...) <- Access a register group within the peripheral